Instructions for Research Review

 - Any questionnaires, tests, written material, software, etc. that you will use to collect data during this study.

-- Copies of certificates of completion of the Human Participants Education Online Training Course for both the researcher and the advisor.
+- Copies of certificates of completion of the CITI Training for researcher and all co-investigators, including the entire dissertation committee.

 - Copies of certificates of completion of the Financial Conflict of Interest training course for both the researcher and the advisor.
-This is only required for faculty, staff, graduate, and doctoral research.
-Undergraduate students do not have to complete the FCOI training.
+This is only required for grant and financed studies.
+Contact the IRB.

-1. Submit your completed proposal with all attachments to the IRB by the appropriate date (see IRB meeting and deadline schedule).
+1. Submit your completed proposal with all attachments to the IRB by the appropriate date (see IRB deadline schedule).
 Failure to submit proposals in a timely manner may delay academic progress.

 2. Upon determination that proposal is complete, the IRB will inform the researcher and advisor of the proposal’s anticipated review path: either expedited or full review.
 Incomplete proposals will be returned to the researcher.

-3. IRB committee will review all full review proposals and will make one of three decisions regarding the project: Fully Approved, Conditionally Approved, Disapproved, or Incomplete.
-Expedited proposals will be reviewed by the research assistant for the IRB.
+3. IRB committee will review all full review proposals and will make a decision regarding the project: Fully Approved, Conditionally Approved, Disapproved, or Incomplete.
+Expedited proposals will be reviewed by a member of the IRB or Graduate Assistant.

 5. Those individuals with approved proposals may begin research upon receipt of approval.